ctaylor4874/happyfinder/README.md

 # HappyFinder
-HappyFinder is a responsive web app that finds happy hours near the user-provided location and displays each happy hour on a map for the user to browse and interact with.
+HappyFinder is a responsive web application that finds happy hours near the user-provided location and displays each happy hour on a map for the user to browse and interact with.